 We're familiar with it in Archives because several of the older books in our collections are still covered with the residue from the coal.
 So when processing and preserving a book or collection, we have methods we use to help remove some of the coal dust from the book.

 Or here's another example of heating with coal.
 Have you seen the movie "A Christmas Story"?
 Most of you reading this just said "uh duh, of course I have."
-Well, remember the scene when "the old man" goes into their basement to fix the furnace (more like fight with it), while the mother went into the living room to "water her plant" (when really she went to break the leg lamp)?
+Well, remember the scene when "the old man" goes into their basement to fix the furnace (more like fight with it), while the mother went into the living room to "water her plant"?
 Well, "the old man" comes running back upstairs when he hears the lamp break, covered in black soot - that was coal dust.

 But in case you're interested in learning a little bit more about the history of coal heating, and how it impacted daily lives, please read on...